 At the end of your project, you will be invited to a celebration and showcase event for a chance to present your work and receive formal recognition for your participation.
 Students are also awarded a £150 bursary.

 How does the project work?

 In order to participate this is what you need to do:

 - Build a team of two to four students and one or more academic staff

-- Have a team meeting and submit your application form
+- Have a team meeting and submit an application

-- Finalise your budget plan and ethics application
+- Finalise a budget plan and ethics application

 What support will my project get?

-The Students as Co-Creators team are available to address any queries you may have about your project.
-We can help you by discussing your project ideas, finding a team and submitting an application form.
+The student partnership team are available to address any queries you may have about your project.
+We can help you by discussing your project ideas, finding a team and submitting an application.
 We will also support you through the process of your project in a number of other ways such as:

 - Hosting workshops on the project process and planning, as well as report writing

-- Funding – a maximum of £300 for project costs, and further funds for dissemination
+- Funding – up to £500 for project costs, and possibly further funds for dissemination

-- Providing templates and resources for your ethics and budget application
+- Providing templates and resources to help you with your ethics and budget application

 - Providing guidelines for your final report